 Glaucoma And Cataracts

-Nasal and inhaled corticosteroids may result in the development of glaucoma and cataracts.
+Nasal and inhaled corticosteroids, including ZETONNA, can result in the development of glaucoma and cataracts.
 Therefore, close monitoring is warranted in patients with a change in vision or with a history of increased intraocular pressure, glaucoma, or cataracts.

 ZETONNA is contraindicated in patients with a known hypersensitivity to ciclesonide or any of the ingredients of ZETONNA.
-Cases of hypersensitivity reactions following administration of ciclesonide with manifestations such as angioedema, with swelling of the lips, tongue and pharynx, have been reported.
+Hypersensitivity reactions including angioedema, with swelling of the lips, tongue and pharynx, have occurred after nasal administration of ZETONNA.
+Discontinue ZETONNA if such reactions occur.

 Patients who are using drugs that suppress the immune system are more susceptible to infections than healthy individuals.
-Chicken pox and measles, for example, can have a more serious or even fatal course in susceptible children or adults using corticosteroids.
+Chickenpox and measles, for example, can have a more serious or even fatal course in susceptible children or adults using corticosteroids.
 In children or adults who have not had these diseases or been properly immunized, particular care should be taken to avoid exposure.
 How the dose, route, and duration of corticosteroid administration affect the risk of developing a disseminated infection is not known.
+The safety and effectiveness of ZETONNA have not been established in pediatric patients less than 12 years of age and ZETONNA is not indicated for use in this population.
 The contribution of the underlying disease or prior corticosteroid treatment to the risk is also not known.
-If a patient is exposed to chicken pox, prophylaxis with varicella zoster immune globulin (VZIG) may be indicated.
-If a patient is exposed to measles, prophylaxis with pooled intramuscular immunoglobulin (IG) may be indicated.
-(See the respective package inserts for complete VZIG and IG prescribing information).
+If a patient is exposed to chickenpox, prophylaxis with varicella zoster immune globulin (VZIG) may be indicated.
+If a patient is exposed to measles, prophylaxis with pooled intramuscular immunoglobulin (IG) may be indicated (see the respective Prescribing Information for VZIG and IG).
 If chickenpox develops, treatment with antiviral agents may be considered.

 Corticosteroids should be used with caution, if at all, in patients with active or quiescent tuberculosis infections of the respiratory tract; or in patients with untreated local or systemic fungal or bacterial infections; systemic viral or parasitic infections; or ocular herpes simplex because of the potential for worsening of these infections.